-5.1 How do life sciences companies that distribute their products globally comply with GDPR standards?
+5.1 How do life sciences companies that distribute their products globally comply with data privacy standards such as GDPR and other similar standards?

-Life sciences companies operating in Spain must comply with Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation - "GDPR"), which is directly applicable in Spain.
+Life sciences companies operating in Spain must comply with Regulation (EU) no. 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (General Data Protection Regulation - "GDPR"), which is directly applicable in Spain.
 These companies must also comply with Organic Law no. 3/2018 on the protection of personal data and guarantee of digital rights, which adapts GDPR requirements to Spanish legislation.
-Each company must be able to provide documentary evidence that it complies with its data protection obligations at all times.
+Each company must be able to provide documentary evidence that it complies with data protection obligations at all times.
 The Spanish Data Protection Agency is the competent authority overseeing compliance with data privacy provisions in Spain and is competent to conduct inspection and sanction procedures.
-Fines for non-compliance are high: up to EUR 20 million or 4% of the company's worldwide turnover.
+Fines for non-compliance are high: up to EUR 20 million; or 4% of the company's worldwide turnover.